David Katz Identified As Jacksonville Shooting Suspect, Report Claims He Opened Fire After Losing Game

 Sunday’s shooting was also captured on livestream video.
 It did not capture the actual shooting itself, but did have audio of the moment that gunshots rang out.
 The video can be seen here, but be warned that it may be disturbing for some viewers.

-Reports indicated that Jacksonville shooting suspect David Katz was a regular on the Madden series, and he won a 2017 tournament sponsored by the Buffalo Bills.
+Reports indicated that Jacksonville shooting suspect David Katz was a regular on the Madden NFL competitive tournament series, and he won a 2017 tournament sponsored by the Buffalo Bills.